-- 1. Income of the Mutual Fund is exempt from income tax in accordance with the provisions of Section 10(23D) of the Act. - 2.
-Under the terms of the Scheme Information Document, this Scheme is classified as "equity oriented fund".
+- 1) Income of the Mutual Fund is exempt from income tax in accordance with the provisions of Section 10(23D) of the Income-tax Act, 1961 (the Act). - 2) Under the terms of the Scheme Information Document, this Scheme is classified as "equity oriented fund".

-As per clause (a) of the explanation to section 112A, an "Equity oriented fund" has been defined to mean a fund set up under a scheme of a mutual fund specified under clause (23D) of section 10 and,-

-(i) in a case where the fund invests in the units of another fund which is traded on a recognised stock exchange,-

-(A) a minimum of ninety per cent of the total proceeds of such fund is invested in the units of such other fund; and

-(B) such other fund also invests a minimum of ninety per cent of its total proceeds in the equity shares of domestic companies listed on a recognised stock exchange; and

-(ii) in any other case, a minimum of sixty-five per cent of the total proceeds of such fund is invested in the equity shares of domestic companies listed on a recognised stock exchange
+- 3) As per clause (a) of the explanation to section 112A of the Act, an "Equity oriented fund" has been defined to mean a fund set up under a scheme of a mutual fund specified under clause (23D) of section 10 and,- - (i) in a case where the fund invests in the units of another fund which is traded on a recognised stock exchange,- - (A) a minimum of ninety per cent of the total proceeds of such fund is invested in the units of such other fund; and - (B) such other fund also invests a minimum of ninety per cent of its total proceeds in the equity shares of domestic companies listed on a recognised stock exchange; and - (iii) in any other case, a minimum of sixty-five per cent of the total proceeds of such fund is invested in the equity shares of domestic companies listed on a recognised stock exchange.